Insights and Advice for Enabling More Efficient and Sustainable Construction

 Types of Construction Estimates

 Estimates are categorized using a five-level system by the American Society of Professional Estimators (ASPE), an organization that represents construction estimators.
-Level 1 is the least accurate and trustworthy label, and Level 5 is the most accurate and trustworthy.
+Level 1 is the least accurate and trustworthy, while Level 5 is the most accurate and reliable.

 Strangely, some organizations, like the U.S. Department of Energy (through its construction estimating directive) and the Association for the Advancement of Cost Engineering (AACE), reverse the numbering and identify Level 1 as the most accurate estimate.